OpenCerts/opencerts-documentation/schema2_update.md

 ### Rationale

 OpenCerts 1.0 worked on a centralised registry model, governed by SkillsFuture Singapore and administered by GovTech.
-This created not just a single point of failure but also an unsustainable bottleneck when it came to approvals and identity verification.

-OpenCerts 2.0 will continue to use this centralised registry model for the institutions that require a higher level of identity assurance.
-For issuers without this requirement they will be able to simply tie their issuance to their domain name, (e.g `example.openattestation.com`).
-When a user views a certificate issued under this model, they will see "Certificate issued by `example.openattestation.com`".
+Moving to OpenCerts 2.0, we will continue to use this centralised registry model for the institutions that require a higher level of identity assurance.
+For issuers without this requirement they will be able to simply tie their issuance to their domain name, (e.g `exampleschool.com`).
+The main upgrade is to allow institutes that are able to prove the ownership of a domain to tie the certificate issuer's identity to the domain name.
+When a user views a certificate issued under this model, they will see "Certificate issued by `exampleschool.com`",

 ### How it works